Artists First Conversations:

 “The Ethics of Exhibiting Artists with Neurodevelopmental and Mental Health Disabilities” will be hybrid with an in-person panel at the Claudia Cassidy Theater at the Chicago Cultural Center (78 E. Washington Street, Chicago, IL 60602); the symposium will conclude with a Q&A with the panelists.
 Light refreshments will be available before (10–10:30 a.m.) and after (12–12:30 p.m.) the panel.
 Attendees from afar can tune into the livestreamed 90-minute discussion from 10:30 a.m.–12 p.m. (noon) central on Zoom.

 The Chicago Cultural Center is wheelchair accessible and offers accommodations for attendees who are D/deaf or hard-of-hearing and or are blind or low-vision.
-Please contact Eva Baldinger at firstname.lastname@example.org with questions related to accessibility accommodations at the symposium series.
+American Sign Language interpretation will be available for in-person attendees upon request, and closed captions will be available for virtual attendees.
+Please contact Eva Baldinger at email@example.com with requests for American Sign Language interpretation by Tuesday, November 15, or with questions related to accessibility accommodations at the symposium series.

 Please check your junk folder for event reminders.
 Unfortunately, these emails are sent there sometimes.